divergentmedia/divergentDocumentation/EditReady/EditReady.md

 ## Frame Size Adjustment ##

-This option allows you resize your source media to match a destination size.
+This option allows you to resize your source media to match a destination size.
 Three scaling options are provided.

 ### Source Aspect ###